Our Pastor

 Rev. Dr. William E. Flippin, Sr. is a distinguished leader with unwavering devotion to God and a profound commitment to serving His people.
 As the visionary pastor of The Greater Piney Grove Baptist Church in Atlanta, Georgia, he has guided the congregation through remarkable growth and transformation since 1990.

-Rev. Dr. Flippin, Sr.’s career includes serving as Assistant Director of Black Church Relations for the Georgia Baptist Convention for thirteen years, where he organized Baptist Student Unions at numerous colleges and universities in Georgia and managed The Cason Fund for ministerial scholarships, valued at over $200,000.
+Rev. Dr. Flippin, Sr.’s career includes serving as Assistant Director of Black Church Relations for the Georgia Baptist Convention for thirteen years, where he organized Baptist Student Unions at numerous colleges and universities across Georgia and managed The Cason Fund for ministerial scholarships, valued at over $200,000.

-As Founder and CEO of The Flippin Legacy Ministries, the Pearl Initiative, Inc., and Pearls of Great Price Ministries, Inc., Dr. Flippin, Sr. is also a Life Member of Alpha Phi Alpha Fraternity, Inc., where he previously served as National Chaplain.
-He is the author of six books: “In My Father’s House,” “God’s Order: Order in the Church,” “God’s Order: Order in the Pulpit,” “God’s Order,” “Vision 20/20,” and “Church Administration.”
+As Founder and CEO of The Flippin Legacy Ministries, The Pearl Initiative, Inc., and Pearls of Great Price Ministries, Inc., Dr. Flippin, Sr. is a Life Member of the NAACP and Alpha Phi Alpha Fraternity, Inc., where he previously served as National Chaplain.
+He is the author of six books: In My Father’s House; God’s Order: Order in the Church; God’s Order: Order in the Pulpit; God’s Order; Vision 20/20; and Church Administration.

 Book Rev. Flippin